Credit Counselling (Consumer Debt)

 3. The Financial Counsellor will also work with you to draw up your monthly personal / household budget.
 Be prepared to make lifestyle adjustments and live with basic necessities.

-4. Do volunteer relevant information that may have impact on your ability to pay down your debts.
+4. Do volunteer relevant information that may affect your ability to pay down your debts.

-5. You may discuss and explore other suitable options to have a better understanding of the consequences of each option.
+5. You may discuss and explore other suitable options to better understand each option's consequences.
 Only you can make an informed decision on the most appropriate course of action to address your debts, based on your circumstances.

 6. Be open to other options which you may not have considered and be willing to receive the debt advice given.